ldliao/tl4rct/README.md

 This work is conducted by Lauren D Liao, Alan E Hubbard, and Alejandro Schuler.
 Please submit an issue for any questions or concerns.

-Please cite the paper if you are using any part of this code.
-(Example in Vancouver style below)
+Please cite the paper (Example in Vancouver style below):
 Liao LD, Hubbard AE, Schuler A. Transfer Learning With Efficient Estimators to Optimally Leverage Historical Data in Analysis of Randomized Trials. arXiv preprint arXiv:2305.19180.
 2023 May 30.